 Bankruptcy won’t erase back child support—it’s one of those debts that stays with you until you pay it off.
 Even so, if you qualify for Chapter 7, filing for bankruptcy can help.

 You’ll be able to discharge (wipe out) other debts that might be making it hard for you to pay your child support, such as credit card balances, medical bills, and personal loans, and the cash infusion might be just what you need to catch up on your arrears.

 Here are some benefits of filing for Chapter 7 bankruptcy.

 If you file for Chapter 7 bankruptcy, you’ll still have to make current support payments and will continue to owe back support.
 For instance, Chapter 7 won’t stop child support creditors from:

-When you file for bankruptcy, an injunction, called the automatic stay, goes into effect which prohibits creditors from continuing to try to collect debts from you.
-While the automatic stay.)
+When you file for bankruptcy, an injunction, called the automatic stay, goes into effect prohibiting most other creditors from continuing to try to collect debts from you.
+(Learn more about exceptions to the automatic stay.)

 This is a benefit to you because any property the trustee sells will help repay your child support debt (which you'll owe after bankruptcy) and not debts that will be discharged.